Differentiable Evolutionary Reinforcement Learning: Introduction

-We empirically validate \method across three distinct domains: Robotic Agents (ALFWorld \citep{shridhar2020alfworld}), Scientific Simulation (ScienceWorld \citep{wang2022scienceworld}), and Mathematical Reasoning (GSM8k \citep{cobbe2021gsm8k} and MATH \citep{hendrycks2021measuring}).
-Experimental results demonstrate that \method not only generalizes effectively across these diverse tasks but also consistently outperforms methods relying on sparse outcome rewards or human-designed heuristics.
-Notably, \method achieves new state-of-the-art (SOTA) performance on robotic and scientific benchmarks, showing exceptional robustness in Out-of-Distribution (O.O.D.) scenarios.
-Further analysis of the evolutionary process reveals that the Meta-Optimizer successfully captures the meta-gradient: as training progresses, the generated Meta-Rewards evolve to encode the intrinsic structure of the tasks, demonstrating a self-exploratory capability that aligns with the true gradient of optimization.
+We validate \method across diverse reasoning domains: Robotic Agent (ALFWorld \citep{shridhar2020alfworld}), Scientific Simulation (ScienceWorld \citep{wang2022scienceworld}), and Mathematical Reasoning (GSM8k \citep{cobbe2021gsm8k}, MATH \citep{hendrycks2021measuring}).
+Results demonstrate that \method generalizes effectively across diverse tasks, consistently outperforming other methods relying on human-designed heuristics.
+Notably, \method achieves state-of-the-art performance on ALFWorld and ScienceWorld, showing superior robustness in Out-of-Distribution (OOD) problems.
+Further analysis of evolutionary process reveals that the Meta-Optimizer successfully captures the meta-gradient: as training progresses, our Meta-Rewards evolve to encode the intrinsic logic of the tasks, demonstrating a self-exploratory capability that aligns with the true gradient of optimization.
 Our contributions are summarized as follows:

-$\bullet$ We introduce \textbf{Differentiable Evolutionary Reinforcement Learning (\method)}, a bi-level optimization framework that automates the discovery of reward functions.
-Unlike traditional evolutionary methods that treat agent configuration as a black box, \method enables the \textit{Meta-Optimizer} to capture the gradient between reward structures and task performance, allowing it to update its own parameters to generate increasingly effective Meta-Rewards.
+$\bullet$ We introduce \textbf{\method}, a bi-level training framework that moves beyond black-box search for automatic reward modeling.
+By framing meta-optimization as an RL problem, the Meta-Optimizer captures an estimated meta-gradient between reward structural changes and task success, allowing it to update its own parameters to refine the reward generation.

-$\bullet$ We introduce \textbf{a novel Meta-Optimizer architecture} that constructs rewards by composing \textit{atomic primitives}--modular, executable functions--rather than generating arbitrary text.
-By utilizing the validation performance of the inner-loop policy as a supervisory signal, we formulate reward generation as a reinforcement learning problem, eliminating the need for human annotation while ensuring a distinct, logical search space.
+$\bullet$ We present a novel {reward parameterization strategy} by composing atomic primitives and a robust evolution signal for Meta-Optimizer from inner-loop validation performance.
+This design alleviates manual annotation while ensuring a highly structural and expressive reward search space.